iced-rs/iced/README.md

 If you want to contribute, please read our [contributing guidelines] for more details.

 Feedback is also welcome!
-You can create a new topic in [our Discourse forum] or come chat to [our Discord server].
+You can create a new topic in [our Zulip forum] or come chat to [our Discord server].

 ## Sponsors